The Connectivity of the Dual: Introduction

 \section{Introduction}

 Relations between dual polyhedra have been observed at least since Kepler in 1619 \cite{kpl}, but it was not until several centuries later that duality was formally defined.
 One of the first definitions was given by Br\"{u}ckner \cite{bru,wen}.
-With graph embeddings, duality can be abstractly defined for any embedded graph: the dual $G^\ast$ of an embedded graph $G$ is an embedded graph, whose vertices are faces of $G$; two faces of $G$ being adjacent as vertices of $G^\ast$ whenever they share an edge in $G$ \cite{moh,graphs_on_surfaces,moh}.
-It is folklore that the dual of a polyhedral embedding (i.e.\ of a 3-connected plane graph) is again a polyhedral embedding.
-Mohar (\cite{moh}, Proposition 3.8, Proposition 3.9, Proposition 3.2) generalized this to higher surfaces in the following restricted setting -- with $\operatorname{fw}(G)$ the facewidth of the embedded graph $G$:
+With graph embeddings, duality can be abstractly defined for any embedded graph: the dual $G^\ast$ of an embedded graph $G$ is an embedded graph, whose vertices are faces of $G$; two faces of $G$ being adjacent as vertices of $G^\ast$ whenever they share an edge in $G$ \cite{moh,graphs_on_surfaces}.
+It is folklore that the dual of a plane polyhedral embedding (i.e.\ of a 3-connected plane graph) is again a plane polyhedral embedding and in the planar case a graph and its dual are often considered to be {\em almost the same} -- e.g. some algorithms for listing certain classes of cubic plane graphs work in fact by generating the corresponding dual graphs -- that is: triangulations -- and dualizing them for output.
+Mohar (\cite{moh}, Proposition 3.8, Proposition 3.9, Proposition 3.2) generalized the relation between the connectivity of an embedded graph and its dual to higher surfaces in the following restricted setting -- with $\operatorname{fw}(G)$ the facewidth of the embedded graph $G$: